m-kupiec/compendium-javascript/README.md

 ###### Access Notations

-The dot notation may be used when property name follows the rules for naming variables (no spaces, no digits on the first position, letters and `$`/`_` allowed) with the exception that the accessed property name may be a keyword
+The dot notation may be used when the property name follows the rules for naming variables (no spaces, no digits on the first position, letters and `$`/`_` allowed) with the exception that the accessed property name may be a keyword

 Square bracket notation is used when dot acceess notation doesn't work:
 - multiword property names